charliezcr/charliezcr/README.md

 Here is the porfolio of my data analytics, machine learning, and natural language processing projects.
 I will be glad if you want to discuss with me about my work.
 For more reader-friendly explanation of my projects, please visit my blog on Medium: https://crzheng97.medium.com/

 - 🔭  Former Algorithm Engineer at Alibaba.
-- 🌱  Brandeis University and UC San Diego alumni.
+- 🌱  Brandeis and UC San Diego alumni.
 - 📫  Contact me by zhengchengrui@hotmail.com
 - 🌏  Please visit my personal website for more: https://www.charliezcr.com
 - 💼  If you are interested in hiring me. please check out my linkedin: https://www.linkedin.com/in/chengrui-zheng/